eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, Playwright Configured, Register E2E Tests Passing
+### Current Status: Core Angular App Stable, Playwright Configured, Register E2E Tests Passing, Business Setup Implemented (Frontend)

 The Angular application is now compiling, serving, and rendering correctly, including SSR.
 Client-side routing for deep links (`/auth/login`) is also fully functional.
-Playwright is set up, and E2E tests for the registration component are passing for Chromium and Firefox.
-WebKit has been removed from the Playwright configuration as Safari compatibility is not a requirement.
+Playwright is set up, and E2E tests for the registration component are passing for Chromium.
+Firefox and WebKit have been removed from the Playwright configuration as Safari/Firefox compatibility is not a requirement.
+The Business Setup component is implemented on the frontend, awaiting a correct backend response for full E2E success.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` shows 8 passed tests.
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` shows 6 passed tests (Register E2E) and 1 failed (Business Setup E2E pending backend).

 ### Completed Tasks: